vippsas/vipps-woocommerce/README.txt

 * Fix: Add missing Norwegian translation for "No failed charges found.".
 * Fix: Failed charges now appear properly in the "Failed charges" list.
 * Enhancement: Added a link to explain the various possible failure reasons.
+* Enhancement: Ability to change gateway from the admin dashboard.
+This should also allow using the REST API to create a subscription.

 = 1.6.2 =
 * Fix: Swapping payment gateway to Vipps now works again after the recent WooCommerce and WooCommerce Subscription updates.